De Anza College's Programs Serving

 - employment strategies

-The successful thirty-four year partnership between HOPE and De Anza affords the student clients with services that are greater than either could provide alone.
-The De Anza enrolled students at HOPE have access to other services afforded students with disabilities, such as
+The successful partnership between HOPE Services and De Anza College affords students with services that are greater than either could provide alone.
+De Anza College enrolled students at HOPE have access to other services afforded students with disabilities, such as

 - registration assistance